janalexxxx/local-multiplayer-ar.github.io/Tutorials/00 Unity Code Architecture & Organization/README.md

 * When you get an error inside the UnityEditor console, simply double-click on it and VS Studio will open up with your cursor directly at the position in the code.
 This way you immediately know where an error has been thrown.

 * When testing your game on a mobile device you will not have direct access to the console log.
-In this case simple add a `TextMeshPro Text` object to the top of your Canvas and create a separate method to add your log statements to this text.
+In this case simple add a `TextMeshProUGUI` or `Text` object to the top of your Canvas and create a separate method to add your log statements to this text.
 ```csharp
 public TextMeshProUGUI textPrintOut;